-OverviewThis module introduces students to the discipline of behavioural ecology, with particular reference to non-human primates.
-The module looks at the patterns and principles that can be generalised from the variation in behaviour and ecology across primate species.
-Set within an evolutionary behavioural-ecological framework, this module combines established findings with the latest research.
-It emphasises the importance of direct observations of primate behaviour and the use of theoretical models with which to make sense of these data.
-The module covers social and reproductive behaviour within primate groups, the nature and evolution of primate societies, and cognition and communication, as well as interactions between primates and their environments: primates as foragers, predators and prey.
-The module will make particular use of multi-media technology to allow students to see and hear primates in their natural habitats.
+This module introduces the disciplines of animal behaviour and behavioural ecology with particular reference to non-human primates.
+We look at the patterns and principles that can be generalised from the variation in behaviour and ecology across species, combining established findings with the latest research.
+The module emphasises the importance of direct observation of animal/primate behaviour – introducing the necessary methods – and the use of theoretical models with which to make sense of these data.
+We use multi-media technology to view examples of animal behaviour, in their natural habitats, and engaging practical exercises are employed to reinforce concepts.
+Topics covered include interactions between primates and their environments – primates as foragers, predators and prey – as well as the nature and evolution of primate societies, cognition and communication, and social and reproductive behaviour within groups.

 BSc Biological Anthropology

 Method of assessment

 Multiple Choice Questions via Moodle (20%)

 Examination, 2 hour (80%)

 Krebs, Davies & West (2012) Introduction to Behavioural Ecology 4th Edition, Wiley-Blackwell.

 Manning & Stamp Dawkins (2012) An Introduction to Animal Behaviour, 6th Edition, Cambridge University Press.